Cucumbers Are BIG MONEY When Grown in Portable Farms®

 by Colle and Phyllis Davis

-If cucumbers grown in a Portable Farms Aquaponics Systems are planted, raised and sold as ‘organic,’ the grower can receive higher prices based on their organic origins further reducing the ROI than stated in this article.
+If cucumbers grown in a Portable Farms® Aquaponics Systems are raised and sold as ‘locally grown and pesticide free,’ the grower can receive higher prices further reducing the ROI than stated in this article.

 Cucumber production begins 60 to 70 days after seeding.
 For good production, a temperature range of 75 degrees to 80 degrees F during the day is desirable.
 While peak daytime temperatures of 85 degrees to 95 degrees F are tolerable, prolonged periods of high temperatures may adversely affect fruit quality.
 Night temperatures no lower than 65 degrees F will allow a rapid growth rate and earliest fruit production.
 At 55 degrees to 60 degrees F, savings in fuel costs will be significant, but growth rate will be slower and harvest will be delayed.